NswHuei/simple_pos_system/README.md

 The Minimum Viable Product (MVP) is fully functional and focuses on the essential daily tasks:

-- **Barcode Integration:** Add new products or look up existing ones instantly by scanning their barcodes.
 - **Inventory Management:** A straightforward interface to add, search, and delete products from the inventory database.
-- **Sales Recording:** A simple mechanism to record sales transactions.

 *(A GIF demonstrating the MVP in action will be added here soon)*